Uniform Complaint Procedures

 - The findings of fact based on the evidence gathered.
 In reaching a factual determination, the following factors may be taken into account:

-- Statements made by any witnessed
+- Statements made by any witnesses

 - The relative credibility of the individuals involved